History of rail transport: Europe

 In recent years deregulation has been a major topic across Europe.

 Belgium

-Belgium took the lead in the Industrial Revolution on the Continent starting in the 1820s.
-It provided an ideal model for showing the value of the railways for speeding the industrial revolution.
+Belgium led the Industrial Revolution on the Continent starting in the 1820s.
+It showed the value of the railways for speeding the industrial revolution.
 After splitting from the Netherlands in 1830, the new country decided to stimulate industry.
 It planned and funded a simple cross-shaped system that connected the major cities, ports and mining areas and linked to neighboring countries.
 Unusually, the Belgian state became a major contributor to early rail development and championed the creation of a national network with no duplication of lines.
 Belgium thus became the railway center of the region.

 The system was built along British lines, often with British engineers doing the planning.
 Profits were low but the infrastructure necessary for rapid industrial growth was put in place.
-The first railway in Belgium, running from northern Brussels to Mechelen, was completed in May 1835.
+In May 1835, the first railway in Belgium, running from northern Brussels to Mechelen, was completed.